tfeutren/cookingRecipeWebsite/README.md

 # Cooking recipe website with React App

+Projet from TC student at INSA Lyon, to learn how to use ReactJS framework, create a website to get recipe and more informations

 ## Contribution people
-- Thomas Feutren ( alias friteMan )
+- Thomas Feutren
 - Iman Toumi
 - Julie Noblet
 - Yueran Zhao